We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-With a growing demand for engineering professionals, the Australian government have recently introduced a temporary visa that allows certain engineering graduates from to come to Australia for up to 18 months.
+With a growing demand for engineering professionals, the Australian government have recently introduced a temporary visa that allows certain engineering graduates to come to Australia for up to 18 months.

 Costs for this visa begin at $375.
 In order to be eligible, there are a number of requirements you need to meet.